Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter2.md

 	    credentials: cluster2-inter-router-tls
 	    caCert: cluster2-inter-router-tls
 	  interRouterConnectors:
-	  - host: cluster1-router-mesh-55671-amq-cluster1.apps.cluster-env.env.example.opentlc.com
+	  - host: [HERE THE URL TO CLUSTER-1 PORT 55671]
 	    port: 443
 	    verifyHostname: false
 	    sslProfile: inter-cluster-tls
 	```

 	>**Important:**
-		Ensure the host URL is configured with the Route URL you kept from Cluster-1.
+		Ensure the field's `host` URL is configured with the Route URL you kept from Cluster-1.

+	**Example**:
+	 - if Cluster-1 was deployed in a *CodeReady Containers* *OpenShift* environment, the field `host` would contain a value similar to:

+    	```yaml
+	      - host: cluster1-router-mesh-55671-amq-cluster1.apps-crc.testing
+	    ```

 	Click '*Create*' to kick off the installation.
 To view the running pods corresponding to the Interconnect nodes execute: